This article demonstrates how to separate PDF pages with the help of Power Automate (Microsoft Flow).

 Here are just a few of them:

 You can store your files anywhere.
-In this example, we will store our source PDF file in SharePoint, but you can get data from other sources.
+In this example, we will use SharePoint to save our PDF file, but you can choose from other offered cloud options.

 This is how our flow looks: